 Electrical cardioversion — Electrical cardioversion involves the use of an electrical shock from a cardioverter, delivered by paddles placed on the chest, to "reset" the heart rhythm.
-Urgent cardioversion is usually performed if AF is interfering with heart's ability to supply blood and oxygen to vital organs.
+Urgent cardioversion is usually performed if atrial fibrillation is interfering with heart's ability to supply blood and oxygen to vital organs.
 (See "Patient information: Cardioversion (Beyond the Basics)".)

 Long-term treatment — For people with intermittent or chronic atrial fibrillation, there are two long-term treatment options: rhythm control and rate control.

 The advantages to rhythm control include improved cardiac function and, for some people, reduced symptoms.
 Selected people who maintain a normal rhythm are allowed to stop blood thinning medications.
-However, rhythm control is more likely to reduce the frequency of AF than eliminate it entirely.
+However, rhythm control is more likely to reduce the frequency of atrial fibrillation than eliminate it entirely.
 Thus, many people treated with antiarrhythmic medications continue some form of blood thinning medications indefinitely.

 Either a rate control or a rhythm control strategy, along with a treatment to prevent blood clots, may be appropriate.
 You should discuss the risks and benefits of each type of treatment with your doctor or nurse.

 Radiofrequency ablation — Radiofrequency ablation is a procedure that can sometimes cure atrial fibrillation.
-The technique, however, is still evolving, and there is a small but real risk of serious complications, even with an experienced physician.
+The technique, however, is still evolving, and there is a small but real risk of serious complications, even with an experienced doctor.
 (See "Patient information: Radiofrequency catheter ablation for the heart (Beyond the Basics)".)

 TREATMENT TO PREVENT BLOOD CLOTS

-People with atrial fibrillation have an increased risk of stroke as a result of blood clots that can form in the heart.
+Many people with atrial fibrillation have an increased risk of stroke as a result of blood clots that can form in the heart.
 As a result, most people are advised to use a treatment to reduce the risk of developing blood clots.
 The most commonly used treatments include anticoagulants (also called blood thinners) or antiplatelet drugs (such as aspirin).